AbhijithMadhav/abhijithmadhav.github.io/collections/_system-design/chess.com.md

 Using a database to store the match requests and then trying to find matches is tricky from a correctness perspective.
 Will have to use locks(select for update) on match requests which might not be performant.

-By using a streaming constructs, we can pipe matchable requests into the same window as illustrated in the diagram.
+By using streaming constructs, we can pipe matchable requests into the same window as illustrated in the diagram.
 Since the execution within a window is single-threaded matches can be found safely and elegantly.

 ![streaming-matching](../../assets/images/streaming-matching.svg)